-Baba Hari Dass (1923–) may be best known as a mauni sadhu, a monk who practices continual silence.
+Baba Hari Dass (1923–2018) best known as a mauni sadhu, a monk who practiced continual silence.
 Born in Almora, India, he moved to the United States in 1971.
-He has established a vast ashram at Mt.
+He established a vast ashram at Mt.
 Madonna near Santa Cruz, California, where thousands of devotees come to learn Ashtanga yoga and obtain answers to many everyday problems.
-He writes his answers on a chalkboard and enlightens his followers with spiritual wisdom.
+He wrote his answers on a chalkboard and enlightened his followers with spiritual wisdom.
 Baba writes, “There is an inner silence.
 It cannot be heard by the ears, only by the heart.”

 Mata Nirmla Devi (1923–2011) became a famous Kundalini yoga guru, teaching this art at mass meetings that drew thousands of devotees at a time.
 Mata Nirmla had been busy conducting the meditation courses, called Sahaj yoga, both in India and abroad.